getnikola/nikola-site/posts/automating-nikola-builds-with-github-actions.rst

 In this guide, we’ll set up GitHub Actions to rebuild a `Nikola <https://getnikola.com/>`_ website and host it on GitHub Pages.

-See also: `Travis CI version of this guide <https://getnikola.com/blog/automating-nikola-rebuilds-with-travis-ci.html>`_.

 Why?
 ----